Xiaohan5349/approw-docs-v1/docs/en/guides/database-connection/configuration/validatePassword/script-template.md

 Assume we are using `postgres` as our database:

 - You can use `env.DB_CONNECTION_URI` to get database connection string to create database connection.
-- Excute `SQL` command `SELECT password FROM users WHERE id = $1`, if `result.rows.length` is 0 which means the user does not exist, then throw error with error message: `User not exists!`.
+- Excute `SQL` command `SELECT password FROM users WHERE id = $1`, if `result.rows.length` is 0 which means the user does not exist, then throw error with error message: `User does not exists!`.
 - Use `bcrypt.compare` to validate if the password is correct.
 - Call `try/finally` in `client.end()` to disable database connection.